87th Air Base Wing: Multiservice base support

 The 2005 Base Realignment and Closure Commission recommended the combination of facilities of different armed services that were close to one another.
 As a result, Joint Base McGuire–Dix–Lakehurst was established in central New Jersey from the former McGuire Air Force Base, Fort Dix and Naval Air Engineering Station Lakehurst.
 The Air Force was designated the lead service for support activities at the new base and organized the 87th Air Base Wing to carry out the mission.
 The wing's cadre was taken from the mission support and medical groups of the 305th Air Mobility Wing, which retained its operations group and became a tenant organization.

 In addition to its two groups and one squadron, the wing has 14 staff agencies.
+(Note: Wing staff agencies include Air Forces Smart Operations for the 21st Century (AFSO 21), Business Office, Chaplains, Community Support Coordinator, Command Post, Equal Opportunity, History Office, Inspector General, Legal Office, Plans and Programs, Public Affairs, Safety, and Sexual Assault Response and Prevention.)
 Although the wing commander is an Air Force officer, its command structure includes an Army Joint Base Deputy Commander and a Navy Joint Base Deputy Commander.

 The wing has supported several significant operations and activities, including recovery operations for Hurricanes Irene and Sandy.
 It has earned four Air Force Outstanding Unit Awards.